cateschi/Time_varying_correlation/README.md

 * ``beta_hat`` is the vector with the maximum likelihood estimates of the static parameters of the cubic splines model, except for the estimated parameter vector (phi) used in the cubic splines specification of the time-varying correlation.
 * ``d`` is the number of state variables for which a diffuse initialisation is used.
 * ``eps_sim`` is a matrix with ``nstates-length(states_noerr)+2`` rows and ``len`` times ``sim_h`` columns, and it contains the generated innovations used in the indirect inference estimation.
-* ``gamma_draw`` is the vector containing the Rao-Blackwellised bootstrap filter estimates of the unbounded version of the correlation parameter (gamma)
+* ``gamma_draw`` is the vector containing the Rao-Blackwellised bootstrap filter estimates of the unbounded version of the correlation parameter (gamma).
 * ``hyper_tan``: if ``TRUE``, it uses the hyperbolic function to bound the correlation parameter, otherwise the ``link`` function.
 * ``k`` is the number of knots.
 * ``knots`` is the vector of the observations corresponding to the knots.